feature-hub/feature-hub/docs/help/faq.md

 Yes, but the application must first be [converted to a Feature App][writing-a-feature-app].
 The [`@feature-hub/react`][react-api] package could be used to integrate the application as a [DOM Feature App][dom-feature-app].
-However, if you don't want to integrate other React Feature Apps, it might make sense to build a Feature Hub Integrator without React.
+However, if you don't want to integrate other React Feature Apps, it could make sense to build a Feature Hub Integrator without React.

 [own-feature-service-definitions]: